agraef/purr-data-intro/Purr-Data-Intro.md

 Compared to vanilla Pd, Pd-l2ork and Purr Data provide a comprehensive set of new and improved features, way too many to even just mention them all, so we refer the interested reader to the [PdCon 2016 paper](http://ico.bukvic.net/PDF/PdCon16_paper_84.pdf) for details.
 The paper also covers the history and motivation of the Pd-l2ork project.

-One of Pd-l2ork's major advancements over vanilla Pd is its *infinite undo* capability, which makes it easy to revert accidental changes without having to worry about taking snapshots of patches while they're under development.
-Many of the other new features are simply GUI and usability improvements which, if done right, quickly become second nature to the user, so that they aren't even consciously noticed any more, such as the graphical improvements and the ability to resize the IEM GUI elements and "graph on parent" areas using the mouse.
+One of Pd-l2ork's major advancements, which has only recently been ported to vanilla Pd, is its *infinite undo* capability, which makes it easy to revert accidental changes without having to worry about taking snapshots of patches while they're under development.
 A helpful change also worth mentioning here is the improved *tidy up* option in the Edit menu, which first aligns objects and then spaces them equidistantly.
+Many of the other new features are simply GUI and usability improvements which quickly become second nature to the user, such as the graphical improvements, the ability to resize the IEM GUI elements and "graph on parent" areas using the mouse, and the extended key bindings for number and number2 objects.

+Other features will be more useful for advanced users, like the reflection capabilities (see the `pdinfo`, `canvasinfo`, `classinfo` and `objectinfo` help patches) and the new SVG elements for data structure visualizations.
+The latter have been considerably enhanced in Purr Data, see the "Pd-L2Ork Data Structures" section in the help browser.
+They also make it possible to create your own custom GUI elements in plain Pd, without having to learn a "real" programming language.

+### Intelligent Patching

 Another big time-saver is Pd-l2ork's *intelligent patching* facility, which lets you select two or more objects in order to connect multiple outlets and inlets in one go.
-Intelligent patching offers a number of different modes:
+A similar feature was recently added to vanilla Pd, but Pd-l2ork has had this for a long time.
+In Pd-l2ork and Purr Data, intelligent patching offers a number of different modes:

 - If you select *exactly* two objects A and B, say, and then connect one of the outlets from A to one of the inlets of B, then starting from the initial outlet-inlet pair the remaining outlets of A will be connected to the corresponding inlets of B.